These Baked Greek Fries with Chicken, Feta & Tzatziki are a healthy dinner idea loaded with Mediterranean-inspired flavours.

 - Preheat oven to 450 degrees.

-- While chicken is marinating, wash potatoes and cut them into relatively thin (about ½ inch thick) fries using a sharp knife or mandolin.
+- While chicken is marinating/baking, wash potatoes and cut them into relatively thin (about 1/2 inch thick) fries using a sharp knife or mandolin.

-- Soak fries in water and rinse away starch, then dry with a towel and place into large bowl.
-Toss fries with olive oil, chili powder, oregano, parsley, salt and pepper and place on oven sheet.
+- Soak fries in water and rinse away starch, then dry with a clean towel and place into large bowl.
+Toss fries with olive oil, chili powder, oregano, parsley and salt and place on oven sheet.
 Cook in oven for 12 minutes each side, flipping fries once.

-- Top Greek fries with chicken, your favourite toppings, sprinkle with your fave herbs and spices, then finish by drizzling Hidden Valley's Tzatziki dressing overtop!
+- Top Greek fries with chicken, your favourite toppings, sprinkle with your fave herbs and spices, then finish with tzatziki/hummus.
+Serve and enjoy!